weichee98/Human-Activity-Recognition/README.md

 # Human Activity Recognition using OpenPose

 [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) is an open source library used for multi-person keypoint detection.
-This project is to use the keypoints obtained from OpenPose detection on images, and predict whether a person is standing or sitting.
+This project uses the keypoints obtained from OpenPose detection on images, and predict whether a person is standing or sitting.

 ## Getting Started